ORNAJS/orna-npm-base/README.md

 * You can change them with adding and removing [presets](http://jamesknelson.com/the-six-things-you-need-to-know-about-babel-6/).
 * All the polyfills you use are taken from the local `babel-runtime` package.
 So, this package won't add any global polyfills and pollute the global namespace.

-## Kudos

-* Babel6 and the team behind it.
-* Facebook's [graphql-js](https://github.com/graphql/graphql-js) authors for ESLint configurations and for the directory structure.